Pr0gram-Creat0r-1/Tank-Battle/README.md

 # Tank Battle Simulator
-A simple tkinter game.

-Note: The "tanks" are supposed to resemble [DJI's Robomaster S1](https://www.dji.com/robomaster-s1).

-This game is still in development.
-Different versions may come out soon, but for now, just stick with this one.

 Instructions:
 1. Arrow keys to move
 2. Space key to fire (you can only fire forward)